StewanPrns/futuristic-tiger/content/posts/fox-village-in-japan.md

 ---
 title: Une lessive artisanale moderne et respectueuse
-subtitle: >-
-  Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
+subtitle: 'Apparently, Japan is covered in magical and '
 excerpt: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
 The Shrines of Ise have been celebrated as the prototype of